moaiandin/stoplight.io/netlify/blog-posts/more-flexible-json-linting-with-spectral-4-0.md

 spectral lint foo.yaml --ruleset=path/to/company-ruleset.yaml --ruleset=http://example.com/common-ruleset.yaml
 ```

-You can read more on how to write your rules in YAML [here](https://github.com/stoplightio/spectral/blob/master/docs/rulesets.md).
+You can read more on how to write your rules in YAML [on the documentation page](https://github.com/stoplightio/spectral/blob/master/docs/rulesets.md).

 ## New syntax for rulesets, including overriding rules and extending rulesets